biteval/koai/README.md

   <img src="https://github.com/biteval/koai/blob/main/static/favicon/apple-touch-icon.png" alt="KoAI Logo">
 </p>

-KoAi is a platform for predicting UFC fight results between any two UFC fighters.
+KoAi is a predictive platform that determines the result of UFC fights between any two athletes in the organization's roster, using comprehensive data analysis to deliver accurate fight predictions.

 ## How It Works

 KoAi utilizes a flexible failover data provider by combining Cassandra database storage with live web scraping to achieve resilient data provisioning.
-Initially, we employ a UFC web scraper to replicate the UFC database into a local Cassandra instance and provide an API for fighter data retrieval.
-The system searches the Cassandra database first, using a primary key structure optimized for efficient queries by first name:
+Initially, we employ a UFC web scraper to clone the UFC database into a local Cassandra database and provide an API for fighter data retrieval.
+The system searches the Cassandra database first, using a primary key structure optimized for efficient queries by firstname:

 ### Primary Key Structure:
 ```